Concepts → Filter Expression

 false for all rows.

-A filterable column is a data-backed column or formula column.
+A filterable column is a data-backed column or a formula column.

 A filterable column shares the filter expression context such as an individual filter for an insight or a dashboard runtime filter for a dashboard.

 A formula expression can encapsulate the filterable column or filterable columns within the filter expression.

 Not all filter expression contexts support all filterable columns types.
 The following are types of possible filterable columns:

 For the purposes of a filterable column, an alias table is the same as a physical schema table.

 A filter operator defines the operation for the filter expression.
 The available operators depends on the data type of the filterable column and the filter expression context.
 The following table does not account for all possible contexts for a filter expression.

 Depending on the context, a filter expression can consists of one or more filterable columns.
 Using the Formula Builder, it is also possible to specific in certain contexts a complex filter expression using mathematical operations (